What is Social Media Marketing & What are the Benefits?

 Perhaps, this need for connection is why modern humans are so addicted to social media.
-There are 3.5 billion social media users worldwide, and these users spend an average of 3 hours per day on their chosen sites.
+There are 4.70 billion people around the world who use social media, spending an average of 2.5 hours a day on their chosen sites.

 What is Social Media?